rks101/eglinux/README.md

 lrwxrwxrwx 1 root root 15 Aug  1 15:25 /dev/stderr -> /proc/self/fd/2
 ```

-We can redirect output or input as below (using double quotes because of markup side-effect):
+We can redirect output or input as below (using double quotes because of markup syntax side-effect) :

 - ">"  redirect output
 - ">>"  append to redirected output